KuzuLabz/GorakuSite/README.md

 	</a>
 </p>

-## ⚠️ Upcoming version 1.4
+## 🎉 Version 1.4 is now available!
-A new update is coming soon!
-View the [roadmap](https://goraku.kuzulabz.com/roadmap/) to learn more.
+I recommend deleting 1.3 first before downloading.
+The new version will show up as a new app.

+This shouldn't happen in future updates.
+Sorry for the inconvenience!

 ## Getting Started
 Everything you need to know is on the website!
 Check it out [here](https://goraku.kuzulabz.com).